Lift Workspace

 CONTEXT

 Lift is a small, locally run coworking space where the team spends too much time fielding questions the website should answer.
-I'm redesigning it to make memberships, amenities, and bookings easier to understand by using research, testing, and clear content to support their strategy and goals.

 PROCESS